High-contrast random composites: homogenisation framework and new spectral phenomena: Measurability properties

 \begin{lemma} The mapping $(x,\omega) \mapsto \dist(x, P_{\omega})$ is measurable from $\R^d \times \mathcal{O}$ to $\mathbf{R}$ (on $\R^d \times \mathcal{O}$ we take the product of Borel $\sigma$-algebra with $\mathcal{F}$). \end{lemma} \begin{proof} The statement follows from the representation

 \end{proof}

-\begin{lemma} The set-valued mapping $\mathcal{H}:\omega \mapsto \overline{P_\omega}$ is measurable, where on the closed subsets of $\square$ we take the $\sigma$-algebra generated by the Hausdorff distance (topology) $d_{\rm H}$. \end{lemma} \begin{proof} Recall that the Hausdorff topology on the closed subsets of a compact set is compact and thus separable.
-We recall the notation introduced in Section \ref{ss:4.4},
+\begin{lemma} The set-valued mapping $\mathcal{H}:\omega \mapsto \overline{P_\omega}$ is measurable, where on the closed subsets of $\square$ we take the $\sigma$-algebra generated by the Hausdorff distance (topology) $d_{\rm H}$. \end{lemma} \begin{proof} The Hausdorff topology on the closed subsets of a compact set is compact and thus separable.
+We recall that, in line with the notation introduced in Section \ref{ss:4.4},